chongkuiqi/S2ANet/README.md

 ## 1. Environment dependency

 Our environment:  Ubuntu18.04 + pytorch1.7 + cuda10.2
-We don't try other environment, but we  recommend pytorch>=1.6 .
+We don't try other environment, but we  recommend pytorch>=1.6 for DDP training.

 ## 2. Installation